-For more information, please call Kristen Collier of Bridlegate Subdivision at (830) 312-4600.
-Some home water treatment units are also available to remove fluoride from drinking water.
-To learn more about available home water treatment units, you may call NSF International at 1-877-8-NSF-HELP.
+For more information, please contact Kristen Collier at (830) 312-4600 or WaterQuality@txwaterco.com.
+Some home water treatment units are available to remove fluoride from drinking water.
+To learn more about available home water treatment units, you may call NSF International at (877) 8-NSF-HELP.